The inner kernel theorem for a certain Segal algebra: Introduction

 \section{Introduction}

+\blfootnote{Keywords: Feichtinger Algebra; Test functions; Generalized Functions; Kernel Theorem; Nuclear Operators; Time-frequency analysis} \blfootnote{AMS Classification 2020: 41A65, 43A15, 43A25, 44A05, 46A11, 46F05, 46F10, 47B10, 47B34}

-The focus of this paper is on the kernel theorem associated with the Segal algebra $\SO(G)$ introduced by the first named author in \cite{fe81-2}.
-Given a locally compact Abelian Hausdorff (LCA) group $G$ we write $\ghat$ for its dual group, and for each $\omega\in \ghat$ we denote by $E_{\omega} f(t) = \omega(t) f(t), t\in G$ the modulation (frequency-shift) operator.
-We define the set of test functions using convolution ``$*$'' and the usual norm in $\Lp{1}$:
+The focus of this paper is the kernel theorem associated with the Segal algebra $\SO(G)$.
+This space of functions was introduced by the first named author in \cite{fe81-2}.
+Given a locally compact Abelian Hausdorff (LCA) group $G$ we write $\ghat$ for its dual group, and for each $\omega\in \ghat$ we denote by $E_{\omega} f(t) = \omega(t) f(t), t\in G$ the \emph{modulation-} or \emph{frequency-shift} operator.
+We define the set $\SO(G)$ via convolution ``$*$'' and the usual norm in $\Lp{1}$: